Kapfenberg Bulls: History

-Since 1991, the Kapfenberg Bulls have played in the Österreichische Basketball Bundesliga, the highest Austrian professional basketball league.
+Between 1991 and 2019, the Kapfenberg Bulls played in the Österreichische Basketball Bundesliga.
 Between 2001 and 2004, the club had its most successful era, with 4 national domestic league championships in a row.
 They won their last national title in 2007 (Austrian Basketball Cup).
 In 2009, they came in third in the Central European Basketball League, which is the best result of an Austrian basketball team in an international tournament.

 In 2017, the Kapfenberg Bulls conquered its fifth national domestic league championship, 13 years after their previous one, and repeated success in the next season.

+The team joined the Austrian Basketball Superliga in 2019.